j46-txt/takakia/README.md

 ## Profiles

 Profiles are optional system prompts that adjust how the AI approaches your requests.
-They do not change the underlying model or provider—only its behavior.
+They do not change the underlying model or provider, only its behavior.

 For example, `study` encourages structured teaching, `translation` focuses on faithful translations with brief linguistic notes, and `writing` prioritizes concise editing and copywriting.
 The default `general` profile keeps the assistant broadly useful while optimizing responses for a fast, plain-text terminal experience.